Herbal Allergy It’s Real

 There are certain groups that are more at risk of developing an allergic reaction to herbs.

-• Birch pollen (flowering season: April to May): cross-reaction to certain fruits (mn fresh apple, pear, cherry.
-Apricot), nuts (mn hazelnut), carrot, celery*, potato, etc.
+- Birch pollen (flowering season: April to May): cross-reaction to certain fruits (mn fresh apple, pear, cherry, and apricot), nuts (mn hazelnut), carrot, celery*, potato, etc.

-• Mugwort pollen (Artemisia Vulgaris, flowering season: August): cross-reaction to plants of the umbellifer family, such as anise*, dill, angelica, camomile*, caraway, chervil, cumin, coriander*, lava, mango, paprika, parsley, celery, fennel* and carrot.
+- Mugwort pollen (Artemisia Vulgaris, flowering season: August): cross-reaction to plants of the umbellifer family, such as anise*, dill, angelica, chamomile*, caraway, chervil, cumin, coriander*, lava, mango, paprika, parsley, celery, fennel* and carrot.

-* If you react to birch and/or mugwort pollen, you can't use the aforementioned supplements.
+* If you react to birch and/or mugwort pollen, you cannot use the aforementioned supplements.

 What Reactions Can A Herbal Allergy Cause?

 People who suffer from an allergic reaction to herbs can develop all kinds of complaints.
 Which ones?
-That's often very personal.
+That is often very personal.
 Usually, an herbal allergy causes a mild reaction.

-• Skin rash/eczema: herbs or spices contain substances that can cause irritation and rashes of the skin.
-Cinnamon.
-Example, may cause local skin rashes after contact.
+- Skin rash/eczema: herbs or spices contain substances that can cause irritation and rashes of the skin.
+Cinnamon, for example, may cause local skin rashes after contact.
 Cosmetics can also cause rashes because they often contain many herbs.
 In case of misunderstood eczema, an herbal allergy should be considered.
 Herbs that are suspected of causing an allergic reaction can be detected by means of a stick test.
-These aren't standardized tests.
-They'll only be offered in specialized allergy centers.
+These are not standardized tests.
+They will only be offered in specialized allergy centers.

-• Tickle and/or itching in the mouth: This is also called Oral Allergy Syndrome (OAS).
-For example reaction to fresh tarragon.
-Cross-reaction with weed pollen.
+- Tickle and/or itching in the mouth: This is also called Oral Allergy Syndrome (OAS).
+For example reaction to fresh tarragon, and cross-reaction with weed pollen.

-• Anaphylaxis (severe allergic reaction): although extremely rare, anaphylaxis has been described for some spice.
-This type of reaction can occur with oregano, thyme, coriander, caraway seeds.
-Cumin.
+- Anaphylaxis (severe allergic reaction): although extremely rare, anaphylaxis has been described for some spice.
+This type of reaction can occur with oregano, thyme, coriander, caraway seeds, and cumin.

 Herbs As A Supplement

 Herbs and spices are rich in antioxidants, vitamins and minerals.
-At FloridaHealthNews, we've captured all the goodness of herbs and spices in one capsule.
-At our partners, you'll find a wide range of herbal supplements.
-From well-known herbs and spices, such as garlic (good for heart and blood vessels), saffron (good for the mood). cayenne pepper (supports fat burning).
+At FloridaHealthNews, we have captured all the goodness of herbs and spices in one capsule.
+At our partners, you will find a wide range of herbal supplements.
+From well-known herbs and spices, such as garlic (good for heart and blood vessels), saffron (good for the mood), and cayenne pepper (supports fat burning).
 But also the lesser-known herbs such as astragalus.
 This herb has been used in traditional Chinese herbal medicine for 2000 years to increase resistance.

-If you've no herbal allergy, you can use herbal supplements with complete peace of mind.
+If you have no herbal allergy, you can use herbal supplements with complete peace of mind.
 When in doubt, always consult your doctor.

 Further reading: